HermanL02/WarwickUniversity-Notes/CS915 Revision.md

 ## Race condition
 - TOCTTOU attack describe
 - Understand set-uid concept
-- How set-uid works, passwd
+- How set-uid works, eg. passwd
--
+- Describe how to use race condition to write to passwd
 -